 What can we do at Plymouth, to help fill the Free Little Pantries, in our neighborhoods?

 Plymouth’s 2x2x2 Challenge: The Plymouth Food Pantry Committee is proposing that our church community take up a challenge, to restock two Drake area pantries with two items for the next two months.
-We are proposing to support the Little Free Pantries, near the Drake area, located at the Sprout Garden (30th and Carpenter) and Community Youth Concepts (1446 MLK), keeping them stocked with rice and peanut butter for the next two months.
+We are proposing to support the Little Free Pantries, near the Drake area, located at the Sprout Garden (30th and Carpenter) and Community Youth Concepts (1446 MLK), keeping them stocked with individually wrapped granola/snack bars and individually wrapped jerky for the next few months.

 We would like to emphasize that this is an experiment!
 The Food Pantry Committee will stock and monitor the pantries, in order to learn how often they are being used and how often they need to be restocked.